Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 Solution 2: Delete the Recovery Partition Using Disk Management or DiskPart Command

-Deleting the recovery partition or any other partition that stands between the target drive and the unallocated space will enable the 'Extend Volume' option.
+Deleting the recovery partition or any other partition that stands between the target drive and unallocated space will enable the 'Extend Volume' option.

 Also read: How to Delete Partition When 'Delete Volume' is Greyed Out